Arctic Security Conference 2026

 Michael Byers, Co-Director, Outer Space Institute

-Gunhild Hoogensen Gjørv, Professor, UiT: Arctic University of Norway
+Gunhild Hoogensen Gjørv, UiT: Arctic University of Norway

 Commentary: Serafima Andreeva, Researcher, Fridtjof Nansen Institute